 Explore the ways a CRM can give a B2B company an advantage over its competitors by checking out our guide to the best B2B CRM software.

 A call center CRM combines inbound and outbound calling features with sales management tools for enhanced customer support.
 It ideally integrates seamlessly with a call center’s phone provider and helps call center reps track activity, manage tickets, and create marketing automations.
 CRM software for call centers will help call center agents organize tasks, enhance customer relationships, and even uncover sales opportunities.

 Key Call Center CRM Features

-- Call Routing: Redirect callers to the right call center representative or sales agent.
+- Call Routing: Redirect inbound callers to the right call center representative or sales agent with lead distribution.

 Learn more about the benefits of a CRM for call centers by checking out our guide to the best call center CRM software.

 Ecommerce CRM is software that helps online retailers monitor customer behavior, organize buyer data, and manage digital marketing activities.
 It provides ways for retailers to generate and convert web traffic through marketing automation, social media, and email drips.
 Most importantly, ecommerce CRM software offers insight into buyer trends so retailers can better understand their motivations to buy — and ultimately increase sales.

 - Marketing Tools: Reach existing and prospective customers through email drips and social media campaigns.

 - Activity Tracking: View customers as they browse a retail site in real time to understand their buying habits.